naveenrs123/MapBuilderDSL/MILESTONES.md

 | Validator           	| Todo        	| Wednesday the 14th            	|
 | Renderer            	| In progress 	| Wednesday the 14th            	|

-Our parser along with a a visitor template to traverser to parse tree (which will be used to test the parser and to create the AST) are currently being worked on and should be completed very soon.
+Our parser along with a visitor template to traverser to parse tree (which will be used to test the parser and to create the AST) are currently being worked on and should be completed very soon.
 Over the long weekend we will work to implement everything needed to generate our AST.
 We will then start working on the validator to have it ready for the final user study.
 We have one team member tacking the lead for each of these sections and they are getting help from other team members as it needed.
 In parallel to the completion of the parser/AST/validator we have one team member working on our map renderer (evaluator).
 They are making good progress and it should be simple to add their work into the AST one it is complete.

 We plan to have the language complete by wednesday.
 This will give us all a chance to explore and test the language before our final user study on Thursday.